taylor-mai01/Final-Project/README.md

 6. npm install mongodb

-7. cd into Final-Project

-9. run node main.js
+7. run node main.js

-10. go to you browser and type http://localhost:6900
+8. go to you browser and type http://localhost:6900